VikasChaudhary121/expense-management/README.md

 2. View Expenses:

-    Send a GET request to /api/expenses to view all expenses.
+    - Send a GET request to /api/expenses to view all expenses.
-    Send a GET request to /api/expenses/user/:userId to view expenses for a specific user.
+    - Send a GET request to /api/expenses/user/:userId to view expenses for a specific user.

+3. Add user
+      - Send a post request to /api/signup to add user.
+      - Send a post request to /api/login to login.

-3. Download Balance Sheet:
+4. Download Balance Sheet:

     Send a GET request to /api/expenses/balance-sheet to download the balance sheet as a CSV file.